EMOTION AMPLIFIER THESAURUS

 Nausea

-Light-headedness at the sight of blood
+The character feeling lightheaded at the sight of blood

-Starbursts behind the eyelids
+Starbursts behind their eyelids

 Tight muscles

-Cramping
+Cramping muscles

-Feeling cold or feverish
+Feeling cold or feverish (from infection)

 MENTAL RESPONSES: